-- Adjusting Zoom Press [F2] to display a rectangle (zoom window) indicating the area to be magnified.
-Use [PAGE DOWN] to decrease the size of the zoom window (zooming in), and use [PAGE UP] to increase the size of the zoom window (zooming out).
-Use the Cursor Arrow keys to move the zoom window to the desired location and press [ENTER] to complete the zoom and rescale the tool path window.
-The locater window (small view at the bottom right) shows the entire table with an outline of where the Tool Path window is zoomed.
-Tool Path window is cleared when zoomed, and the program must be re-run to view the tool path.
-Press [F2] and then [HOME] to expand the Tool Path window to cover the entire work area. - Control Status The lower left portion of the screen displays control status.
-It is the same as the last four lines of all other displays. - Position PaneThe position pane displays axes locations just as it would during a live part run.
+- 6. Zoom Press [F2] to display a rectangle (zoom window) that shows the area that the zoom operation will move to.
+Use [PAGE DOWN] to decrease the size of the zoom window (zoom in), and use [PAGE UP] to increase the size of the zoom window (zoom out).
+Use the cursor arrow keys to move the zoom window to the location you want to zoom, and press [ENTER] to complete the zoom.
+The control scales the tool path window to the zoom window.
+Run the program again to display the tool path.
+Press [F2] and then [HOME] to expand the Tool Path window to cover the entire work area. - 7.
+Position Pane The position pane displays axis locations just as it would during a live part run.